apache/hudi/docs/quickstart.md

 #### Manually via Beeline
-Add in the hoodie-hadoop-mr jar so, Hive can read the Hoodie dataset and answer the query.
+Add in the hoodie-hadoop-mr-bundler jar so, Hive can read the Hoodie dataset and answer the query.
+Also, For reading hoodie tables using hive, the following configs needs to be setup

 ```
+hive> set hive.input.format=org.apache.hadoop.hive.ql.io.HiveInputFormat;
+hive> set hive.stats.autogather=false;
-hive> add jar file:///tmp/hoodie-hadoop-mr-0.2.7.jar;
+hive> add jar file:///tmp/hoodie-hadoop-mr-bundle-0.4.3.jar;
-Added [file:///tmp/hoodie-hadoop-mr-0.2.7.jar] to class path
+Added [file:///tmp/hoodie-hadoop-mr-bundle-0.4.3.jar] to class path
-Added resources: [file:///tmp/hoodie-hadoop-mr-0.2.7.jar]
+Added resources: [file:///tmp/hoodie-hadoop-mr-bundle-0.4.3.jar]
 ```

 Then, you need to create a __ReadOptimized__ Hive table as below (only type supported as of now)and register the sample partitions

 ```
 drop table hoodie_test;